csc-training/summerschool/hybrid/work-sharing/README.md

-## Work sharing for a simple loop ##
+## Work sharing for vector addition

+Implement vector addition, i.e. C = A + B, in parallel using OpenMP work sharing.

-In [sum.c](sum.c) (or [sum.F90](sum.F90) for Fortran) is a skeleton implementation for a simple summation of two vectors, C=A+B. Add the computation loop and add the parallel region with work sharing directives so that the vector addition is executed in parallel.
+Starting from a skeleton code ([skeleton.c](skeleton.c) or [skeleton.F90](skeleton.F90)), add the missing computational loop for the vector addition, enclose it in a parallel region and use work sharing directives to execute the loop in parallel.